 As a recap, consider the following:

 - Get strategic/check yourself spend time only on the testing activities that will ultimately add value to your clients

 - Focus on those activities that could provide long-term value.

 - Set your limits; it’s valid saying no, less is more.

 - Spread the word, communicate your ideas and share with others.
 You may be the only Tester, but you are not alone.

-Being the only tester can be something good or bad depending on how you can handle the responsibilities and your day-to-day tasks.
-It is not only doing testing, but we must also positively impact our testing landscape by doing smart testing.
+Being the only tester can be something good or bad, depending on how you handle the responsibilities and your day-to-day tasks.
+Therefore, it is not only testing, but we must also positively impact our testing landscape by doing smart testing.